SanderMertens/flecs/docs/FlecsScriptTutorial.md

 const pillar_count = $width / $pillar_spacing
 ```

-The `Grid` component can't consume the current pillar code directly.
-Instead it accepts a prefab, so we need to turn the existing pillars code into a single prefab:
+The `Grid` component can't consume the pillar code directly.
+Instead it accepts a prefab, so lets turn the existing pillars code into a prefab:

 ```js
 Prefab Pillar {